bitbybitAK/Compliance-alert/README.md

 # Compliance Alert Triage System

-A professional, production-ready compliance alert management system built for RegTech companies like Eventus Systems.
+A professional, production-ready compliance alert management system built for RegTech companies .
 This application provides a comprehensive interface for triaging, investigating, and managing compliance alerts in real-time.

 ## Features